mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 88 - Lazy Initialization/readme.md

 - Premature Optimization

+# Level

+[X] Beginner

 # Conclusion

-[Singletons](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/Singleton%20-%20The%20root%20of%20all%20evil/readme.md) are another antipattern often combined with lazy initialization.
+[Singletons](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/Singleton%20-%20The%20root%20of%20all%20evil/readme.md) are another anti-pattern often combined with lazy initialization.

 We must avoid premature optimizations.
 If we have *real* performance problems we should use a Proxy, Facade or more independent solution.